Will Banks Issue an Extension on a Short Sale?

 Banks Are Not Required to Extend the Closing of a Short Sale

-Nobody wants to issue a short sale extension, and there is no guarantee an extension will be granted.
+No banking authority really wants to issue a short sale extension.
+Further, there is no guarantee an extension will be granted.
 After months of waiting for short sale approval, the last thing buyers want to hear is that their mortgage lender can't perform.
-The mortgage rep might shrug shoulders and suggest, "Hey, get an extension on that short sale."
-Spoken like a mortgage rep who has little experience with short sales.
+The mortgage loan officer might shrug shoulders and suggest, "Hey, get an extension on that short sale."
+Spoken like a mortgage loan officer who has little experience with short sales.

 Some banks, under certain circumstances, will extend.
 Providing it is not a Fannie Mae short sale in default.
 Providing the bank wants to postpone the auction.
 Sometimes, banks prefer to foreclose if the auction date is at hand.
 Some banks will not extend the short sale at all.
 They are not required to extend if the terms of the approval expire.